-- The 2014 season introduces 'Sparkle White,' the first Gaura from seed with a shorter, bushier habit suitable for bedding and containers.
+- 'Sparkle White,' is the first Gaura from seed with a shorter, bushier habit suitable for bedding and containers.

 - Choose the new small, or the classic tall.
 'Sparkle White' and 'The Bride' will demonstrate Gauras to be tough, easy to grow perennials which flower from late spring through mid-fall.
 They deliver pest and disease free flower power wherever they are grown.